Q&A: “I’m a Runner Who is Binge Eating and I Need Help”

 Note: I feel this email reflects many of the questions/emails I often receive, and it is shared here with permission.
 The behaviors described may be triggering to some, but I do not include numbers.
-I wanted to share this to show how common the issue is, how many are silent about eating disorders they may be experiencing due to shame, fear, and stigma, and what you can do if you find yourself in a similar situation.
+I share this to show how common the issue is, how many are silent about eating disorders, and what you can do if you find yourself in a similar situation.
 Note that I am only speaking from my experiences with an eating disorder and recovery.
 I am not a dietitian, therapist, counselor, eating disorder specialist, or any kind of medical professional, but encourage anyone to seek out these professionals as I describe below.

 Q: I recently bought your book and am currently reading it.
 I have never related to something so much in my life.
 I have been crying reading it realize how bad my eating has become.
 I have been controlling what I have been eating for the past years so severely, thinking it will help me with my running.